 Hint: Want to create a price book with all your products?
 Create a duplicate of your General price book, which is an up-to-date list of your current products.

-On the price book page, click 'view' for the price book you want to export.
-The price book will open.
+On the price book page, click on the Price Book you want to export.

 Click the 'Export price book' button.
 Your price book CSV file will download.

 Important: Exported price books will have an ID for every item.
 If you want to use your exported file to create a NEW price book, rather than edit an existing one, please delete the ID column.

 To edit an existing price book, open the Price Book you want to edit.